dcn01/Design-Patterns-In-Swift-Compare-Kotlin/README.md

 - usage on Swift
 - example on Kotlin
 - usage on Kotlin
-- summary about main differences on this languages Also, there are two files with realization: .swift and .kt
+Also, there are two files with realization: .swift and .kt

 ## Advantages